---This fall we will launch Coast A la Carte, a build-your-own program that will allow students, faculty and staff to combine limited access parking with reduced METRO subsidies.
+--Soon we will launch Coast A la Carte, a build-your-own program that will allow students, faculty and staff to combine limited access parking with reduced METRO subsidies.
 By combining these 2 components we can provide comprehensive transportation options for those who need to drive to campus 1-2 days a week but want to utilize mass transit when they can.

 --We are exploring additional programs to add within COAST, including bike, car and ride sharing opportunities.

 It is our goal to support faculty, staff and students in their journeys to success.
 It is never our intent to limit access to parking on campus but to instead provide consistent access for our permit holders.